 There are approximately 20 antidepressants currently available and approved for the treatment of depression.
 Antidepressants generally are classified by the chemical properties of the drug and the way in which they are thought to work.
 Groups of medications your doctor may refer to include: Selective Serotonin Reuptake Inhibitors (SSRIs), Tricyclic Antidepressants (TCAs) or Monamine Oxidase Inhibitors (MAOIs).
 Some clinicians may refer to medications discovered in the last 10 to 15 years as "new" medications and those medications that have been available in the last 30 years as "older" medications.
 There also are mood stabilizers for those with bipolar disorder.

 Like shoe sizes, not every medication is the right fit for every individual; a medication that worked well for a friend may not be the best match for you.
 Your doctor will consider your particular symptoms when selecting your medication.
 He/she also will consider potential adverse effects of medication.
 The goal of treatment is to effectively eliminate depression with a medication that produces minimal problems or adverse effects.
-Unfortunately, an "ideal" medication that does not pose some potential problem or risk is not yet available.
+An "ideal" medication that does not pose some potential problem or risk is not yet available.
 Side effects generally are mild and decrease with time.
 Research is focusing on more selective medications for depression that produce fewer and less problematic side effects.
 It is important that you ask your doctor about any concerns you might have about a medication or its potential side effects.

 What are the possible side effects of antidepressant medication?